Polycademy/Console-Setup/README.md

 --------------

 Go into `/etc/passwd`, change the `:/bin/bash` to `:/bin/zsh` for the users that want ZSH as their default shell.

+You can also edit the Cygwin.bat in the Cygwin installation directory.
+And change the `bash --login -i` to `zsh -l -i`

 To allow Window's Paths
 -----------------------